What is Castor Oil?

 Relax while doing the castor oil pack, listen to soft music, meditate, journal or read.
 Quietly meditating will connect the mind and body healing energies and assist the spiritual essence of the plant to assist in your healing.
 Journal any thoughts, feelings, or images that occur during this meditative treatment.

-Do not use the packs during times of heavy bleeding or during pregnancy.
 Consult your health care provider if you have any questions.

 On rare occasions, a rash can occur at the site.
 To avoid this you can wash the oil off after your treatment with a weak solution of 1 TBL baking soda to one cup of warm water.